 Once the producer and the customer agree on terms – the software production begins.

 - In this phase, business requirements are gathered and analyzed.
 The analysis is going to involve the decisions on technological considerations, hardware & software specifications, people, effort, time, relevance and improvements among others.

-- Business analysts, Project Managers and client representative are involved in this step.
+- Business analysts, Project Managers and client representatives are involved in this step.

-- At the end of this step and basic project plan is prepared.
+- At the end of this step and the basic project plan is prepared.

 - QA involvement at this stage is typically not to be expected.
 (This is a slight deviation from what it should be because to identify issues early in the developmental phases, it is best to involve QA right from the beginning.)